influxdata/docs-v2/content/v2.0/reference/line-protocol.md

 ```

 Lines separated by the newline character `\n` represent a single point
 in InfluxDB.
-Line Protocol is whitespace sensitive.
+Line protocol is whitespace sensitive.

 {{% note %}}
 Line protocol does not support the newline character `\n` in tag or field values.
 {{% /note %}}

-## Elements of Line Protocol
+## Elements of line protocol

 ```
 measurementName,tagKey=tagValue fieldKey="fieldValue" 1465839830100400200